Fantom-Factory/afGamepad/readme.md

 The Gamepad library lets you receive input data and events from USB connected gamepads.

-If you play XBox or Playstation you're aware that the controllers are USB connected.
-But did you know you can plug them into your laptop and PC and use them there!?
+Those who play XBox or Playstation are aware that the controllers are USB connected, but did you know you they also work on laptops and PCs!?

-Well, you can!
+Well, they do!

 Gamepad controllers are Human Input Devices (HID) over USB.
 This library wraps the [Pure Java HID-API](https://github.com/nyholku/purejavahidapi) library to provide gamepad support in Fantom.